Cubium/CppTutorial/3-IfStatements/readme.md

 ```

 How do we read it?
-Basically first line underneath the equal signs says: "If a is true, and b is true, then a AND b is true".
+The first line under the equal signs says: "a is true, b is true, then a AND b is true".
+And requires both sides to be true in order for the whole statement to be true.
+That's why the second line says "a is true, b is false, then a AND b is false".
 You can piece together the rest, know this by heart!

-Now let us look at the `||` (or) operator's truth table, this time say to yourself "If a is true, or b is true, then a or b is true":
+Now let us look at the `||` (or) operator's truth table, this time say to yourself "a is true, b is true, then a or b is true".
+As long as one or the other or both sides is true, the whole statement is true:

 ```
 a  b  a || b